aleksmn/dogs-site-start-template-project/README.md

-# Test site about Dogs with start template.
+# Test site about Dogs with start template